 There are two early mentions of the settlement that would become Oak Grove that I’ve been able to find.
 The first is in the Territorial Papers of the United States, Vol XXIII which covers the territory of Florida for 1824-1828 (compiled and edited by Clarence Edwin Carter).
 Here judges are being appointed for the various precincts in the territory.
 Within the third district, 1st precinct is the following: “at Barrow’s ferry, judges, Jeremiah Seville, Robert McKennon & Jesse Bryant.”
 The second is from about the same time in a book by John Lee Williams entitled A View of West Florida.
 Originally published in 1827, the book provides two key contributions to the history of Oak Grove and is overall a very interesting read.
 On pages 20 and 21 is the following statement on Yellow Water (Yellow River) and what would become Oak Grove” “ The Yellow Water also rises in Alabama.
 Its course is southeast, till it enters the bay of the same name.
 It receives from the south-east, near its mouth, Shoal river and Titi creek.
 About ten miles from its mouth, the Yellow Water is obstructed by extensive rafts, which wholly impede the navigation.
 There is a very good settlement of industrious farmers on this river, forty miles above the bay.
 These lands stand the droughts of summer better than any other lands in the country.”
 In the back of the original book was a number of maps, one of which shows what was termed “Barrow’s Ferry” on the Yellow Water (River).

-Barrow’s Ferry (the actual ferry not necessarily the community) was likely started by John Barrow, an American immigrant from south-central Georgia to first Conecuh Co, Alabama, then to the Oak Grove area by 1820.
-Since he is listed in both the Conecuh Co, AL census for 1820 and in the 1824 Congressional Record being in Escambia Co, FL by 1820, it is possible he was settled in an area that was on the border and was counted on both, though he didn’t move.
+Barrow’s Ferry (the actual ferry not necessarily the community) was likely started by John Barrow or one of his sons, either Reuben or James.
+John was an American immigrant from south-central Georgia to first Conecuh Co, Alabama, then to the Oak Grove area by 1820.
+Since he is listed in both the Conecuh Co, AL census for 1820 and in the 1824 Congressional Record being in Escambia Co, FL by 1820, it is possible he was settled in an area that was on the border and was counted on both, though he didn’t actually move.
 Based on where his son Richmond owned property, it is likely that John’s property was right on or just south of the Alabama/Florida border.
 John Barrow died between 1824 and 1826 based on a lawsuit filed against his heirs for a debt he incurred before he died.
 His wife stayed in Oak Grove after his death as did most of his sons, at least for a time.
 His son Richmond remained in the area for the remainder of his life and is the ancestor of many people who connect back to Oak Grove, including myself.
-From this map, it is more than difficult to get an idea about where the ferry was located on the river but it was likely somewhere between where Highway 2 now crosses the river and the approximate latitude of the existing Stewart Cemetery (30° 56.829’N) but most likely very near the existing bridge.
+From this map, it is more than difficult to get an idea about where the ferry was located on the river but it was likely just south of the existing bridge based on aerial maps done during World War II and before Highway 2 was built.

 Besides John Barrow, there were a number of other very early settlers in the area.
 We will get to know some of them as we move through this series of posts but here are some of the surnames that show up in the 1824 Congressional Record, then in one or more of the following; the 1830 Eastern Escambia Co, FL census, the 1830 Walton Co, FL census, the 1840 Walton Co, FL census and in the Yellow River Baptist Church membership records for the 1840s through the 1860s: Hart (Reuben and several of his sons), Baggett, Campbell, Cobb, Evans, McCaskill, Moore, Morrison, Ward and Wilkinson.
 They were joined early on by the Horne, Stewart, Steele, Clary, Gaskin(s), George, Gartman/Girtman and Turner families.